 - Anxiety and fatigue due to muscle and ligament pain

 - Lung congestion and common cold symptoms

-Talk with Ashley or Jamin about incorporating cupping into your next massage.
+Talk with Jamin or Lena-Marie about incorporating cupping into your next massage.